- There’s a lazy stereotype that if you care about improving the world, you shouldn’t also care about money.

-1. Make conscious choices about your spending
+1. Make sustainable spending choices

-2. Donate to causes you believe in
+2. Donate to support causes you believe in

 3. Explore ethical financial products

-4. Get an emergency fund
+4. Build your emergency fund